OpenZeppelin/rust-contracts-stylus/GUIDELINES.md

-Automations that make use of sensitive credentials must use secure secret management, and must be strengthened against attacks such as [those on GitHub Actions worklows].
+Automations that make use of sensitive credentials must use secure secret management, and must be strengthened against attacks such as [those on GitHub Actions workflows].

 Some other examples of automation are: